Getting website traffic but no one filling out your forms? You’re not alone. The average form abandonment rate is nearly 68%.

 Now that you know what form abandonment is and why you need to reduce it, let’s talk about how to track form abandonment in Google Analytics next.

 How to Track Form Abandonment in Google Analytics

-Form tracking in Google Analytics isn’t impossible, but it can be really, really confusing if you aren’t trained in Google Analytics.
+Form abandonment tracking in Google Analytics isn’t impossible, but it can be really, really confusing if you aren’t trained in analytics tracking and Google Analytics.